parsingPhilipp/panda-parser/README.md

 Some of these concepts/algorithms have been described in the following articles:
 - LCFRS/sDCP hybrid grammars and induction from discontinuous constituent structures [[Nederhof/Vogler 2014]](https://www.aclweb.org/anthology/C14-1130)
-- aligned hypergraph bimorphism, reducts and EM training [[Drewes/Gebhardt/Vogler 2016]](https://may want to uwww.aclweb.org/anthology/W16-2407)
+- aligned hypergraph bimorphism, reducts and EM training [[Drewes/Gebhardt/Vogler 2016]](https://www.aclweb.org/anthology/W16-2407)
 - general hybrid grammars, induction of LCFRS/sDCP hybrid grammars from discontinuous constituent trees and non-projective dependency trees [[Gebhardt/Nederhof/Vogler 2017]](https://doi.org/10.1162/COLI_a_00291)
 - generic split/merge training, in partiuclar for LCFRS and LCFRS/sDCP hybrid grammars